 When the pandemic started — especially at the beginning — the radio waves went silent.
 No one talked about (let alone gave their two cents on) screen time anymore, because what was there to say?
 What could we say?
 We need it?
 We have no other choice?
 Is it really that bad?

-But two years in, so many of the conversations we set aside are now beginning to echo back.
+But now, so many of the conversations we set aside have begun to echo back.

 We probably don’t need to tell you that “screen time” is a loaded issue.
 It tends to be charged with fear, a certain morality, and a certain self-righteousness.